talkable/talkable-docs/source/advanced_features/coupons.rst

 There are several steps that need to be taken for this scenario:

 1. Create a coupon list at ``All reports → Coupon Lists`` page
 2. Generate a list of coupons on the merchant site using mass coupon generation tool.
-Check the `Best Practice`_ section before generating coupons.
+Check the `Requirements`_ section before generating coupons.
 3. Upload generated coupons to coupon list
 4. Use a coupon list in the Incentive with "Coupon Code" reward type